Anurag016/todoapp/README.md

     }
     ```

 ## Error Handling
-Common error responses:
-- **404 Not Found**: Item does not exist.
-- **500 Internal Server Error**: An error occurred on the server.

-## Usage Examples
-Examples of how to make requests using tools like Postman or curl.

-## Change Log
-Track changes here.

-## Error Handling
 The API implements a structured approach to error handling.
 Below are the different types of responses users may encounter: